 The Military Leadership and National Security Studies track in the public service program is designed for students who are interested in the historical, political, cultural, ethical, and legal dimensions of national security policy as well as the place and role of the military in American society.
 Participation in this program will enrich the college experience of all students, and particularly those students enrolled in the ROTC program or who hold positions with National Guard or Reserve units; however, students need not be in the ROTC program to participate in the certificate program, and participation in the ROTC program will not guarantee admission to the certificate program.
 Those who successfully complete the Minor receive a certificate in Military Leadership and National Security Studies and have their participation noted on their transcripts.

-Students who wish to be considered for participation in the Military Leadership and National Security Studies Track must have a cumulative GPA of at least 2.5 and must submit an application to Professor Simms of the Department of History by November 1 of their sophomore year.
+Students who wish to be considered for participation in the Military Leadership and National Security Studies Track must have a cumulative GPA of at least 2.5 and must submit an application to Professor Simms of the Department of History.

 In addition to the College's own academic study-abroad programs, Hampden-Sydney students are eligible to participate and earn academic credits in approved foreign-study programs sponsored by other colleges or educational organizations.
 These programs offer a variety of opportunities for study in Europe, Central and South America, South and East Asia, and the Middle East.

 Students in full-year or semester programs should have earned a minimum of 45 hours with a grade-point average of 2.5 at the time of undertaking foreign study.
 Ordinarily, full-year or semester programs of foreign study are approved from the second semester of the sophomore year through the junior year.
 Seniors wishing to study abroad during the academic year must first seek a waiver.
 International students must contact the Director of Global Education and Study Abroad to determine eligibility for study abroad.